teach-plt/www/notes/cbn-cbv.md

      γ ⊢ e₁ + e₂ ⇓ n
 ```

+Drawback of call-by-value: unused arguments are still evalutated.

+Example:

+    (\ y -> 1) (twice twice double 2)

+The result is `1`, but call-by-value will first compute the value of `twice twice double 2`.

 ### Call-by-name

+Idea: only evaluate expressions when needed.

 Call by name differs from call-by-value by not evaluating arguments
 when calling functions, but to form a closure.
 An environment entry